joomla-collab/tricks-and-treats/README.md

 ## Getting started

-If you don't know the GitHub's editor Markdown syntax, [here goes a basic how to](https://guides.github.com/features/mastering-markdown).
+If you don't know GitHub's editor Markdown syntax, [here goes a basic how to](https://guides.github.com/features/mastering-markdown), [and an advanced one](https://help.github.com/articles/basic-writing-and-formatting-syntax).

 ## What we've been doing with our time (a.k.a. our amazing contributions)

 Take a look at our repositories at [https://github.com/joomla-collab](https://github.com/joomla-collab)

-## Templates
+> Templates

 ### Our own